-Since becoming diagnosed as Autistic in 2021, my daily life experience has been in constant transition; first, I felt celebratory of my diagnosis which answered so many chronically unanswered questions, then I grieved the ways Autism painfully impacted my life, then I experienced profound relief because I had a better understanding of my personal needs, then I suffered deeply having to out myself as Autistic feeling forced into requesting “accommodations” in every space.
-Now, my personal pendulum doesn’t swing as much between joy and grief, because I have had time to settle more deeply into my whole experience- the gifts, the challenges, the strengths, the losses- it’s all a matrix of coexisting experiences.
-I am an Autistic person who is both deeply gifted and stuck in a culture that regularly denies me access to expressing my gifts.
+Now, my personal pendulum doesn’t swing between the joy and grief of being Autistic, because I have had time to settle into my whole experience- the gifts, the challenges, the strengths, the losses- it’s all a matrix of coexisting experiences.
+I am an Autistic person who is both deeply gifted and stuck in a culture that painfully denies me access to expressing my gifts.

 I’m grateful to have engaged in some pretty cool stuff in my life- I was in the show biz in Hollywood after college, then lived in a remote rainforest settlement two hours from Iquitos, Peru, then later lived in a canvas yurt with my family, spawned an incredible kid who kicks butt in life in so many ways, studied and practiced Tibetan Buddhism for 17 years under my root teacher- the late Choeje HE Ayang Rinpoche- got over 120 hours of meditation training, met and made a lot of really awesome friends, fell in love with the land and wild creatures of the PNW, came out as Autistic, Nonbinary, and Queer, and have succeeded in being a single income earner and homeowner for many years.
 Super grateful for all of these achievements!

-I love being at sea, in the mountains, hiking, paddle boarding, watching birds (especially raptors), writing, cooking with my daughter, enjoying meaningful connection within my local queer community, spending time with family, playing games with friends, singing in Eugene’s Queer Choir Collective, and curling up with a book and my silly orange tabby.
+I love being at sea, in the mountains, hiking, paddle boarding, watching birds (especially raptors), writing, cooking with my daughter, enjoying meaningful connection within queer community, spending time with family, playing games with friends, singing in Eugene’s Queer Choir Collective, and curling up with a book and my silly orange tabby.

 One last word- I honestly believe that self-reflection, humility, personal accountability, and a good sense of humor are the keys to life.
 I practice those keys as best I can and embrace my limitations when they arise… when they arise, not if !